Kelce: Win went all too well with Taylor in crowd

-Saying he "sure as hell enjoyed this weekend," Kansas City Chiefs tight end Travis Kelce addressed Taylor Swift's attendance at Sunday's win over the Chicago Bears while adding he wanted to respect both of their personal lives.
+Saying he "sure as hell enjoyed this weekend," Kansas City Chiefs tight end Travis Kelce addressed Taylor Swift's attendance at Sunday's win over the Chicago Bears while adding he wanted to respect their privacy.

 "I just thought it was awesome how everybody in the suite had nothing but great things to say about her," Kelce said. "...
 She looked amazing.
 Everybody was talking about her in a great light.
 And on top of that, the day went perfect for Chiefs fans."